leftfield-geospatial/geedim/docs/getting_started/api.rst

     :start-after: [composite]
     :end-before: [end composite]

 :class:`~geedim.enums.CompositeMethod` documents supported values for the ``method`` parameter.
-Optionally, images can be prioritised by closeness to a provided ``date``, or by the cloud-free portion of a ``region``.
+Optionally, images can be sorted by closeness to a provided ``date``, or by the cloud-free portion of a ``region``.
 See the :meth:`~geedim.collection.ImageCollectionAccessor.composite` reference for details.

 Exporting
 ---------